MarathonDH/foundry-pool-rs/docs/WalletsApi.md

 > models::WalletResponse add_withdrawal_address(authorization, sub_account_name, address_label, wallet_address, coin)
 Add a New Withdrawal Address or Create Approval Request for the same

 Add a new withdrawal address for a sub-account, if your group doesn't satisfy the approval request creation threshold.
 Else, create an approval request to do the same.
+If there is an existing address where autowithdraw is ON, the new wallets allocationPercent is set to 0 and autoWithdraw is turned off.
+Else the new wallets allocationPercent is set to 100 and autoWithdraw is turned on.
 Requires authorized user.

 ### Parameters